Search results for Cahaba & Oakmulgee

 Lake Payne Recreation Area.
 Open year-round.
 One of the more popular places in forest.
 Day-use area for picnicking, fishing, swimming, hiking and camping.

 45 acres on State Historical Site.
-Several restored structures, inn, hiking trail, primitive and improved campsites, country store, cabin and bunkhouse rentals, swimming pool, playground.
-For general information about Alabama State Parks, contact Randy Jinks at (334) 353-4125.
+Several restored structures, inn, hiking trail, primitive and improved campsites, country store, 4 overnight rental cabins and bunkhouse rental, swimming pool, playground.
+For information about Brierfield State Park, contact Lisa Wilson at (205) 665-1856

-Scenic Little Cahaba River canoe trips with shuttle service.
-Overnight trips, 1.5-hr. tube float.
+Scenic Little Cahaba River tubing trips with shuttle service.
 All trips suitable for ages 6+.

 Pro shop, swimming pool, tennis courts.
 18-hole course Bermuda grass greens; only 30 minutes from University of Alabama.
 Special rates M-Th.